Agoric/documentation/main/zoe/guide/contracts/autoswap.md

 This contract follows the design of [UniSwap](https://uniswap.org/), with a single pool.
-This means any autoswap installation can make exchanges between two issuers. `multipoolAutoswap` generalizes this to many pools, all of which share a common intermediate pool.
+This means any autoswap installation can make exchanges between two issuers.
+Our `constantProduct` AMM generalizes this to many pools, all of which share a common intermediate pool.
 We make this single autoswap contract available because it's simpler and therefore easier to read.
-We expect all practical usage to migrate to multipoolAutoswap.
+We expect all practical usage to migrate to the constantProduct AMM.

 ## The Autoswap API

 When the contract is instantiated, its two tokens (`Central` and `Secondary`) are specified in the `issuerKeywordRecord`.
-There is no behavioral difference between the two when trading; the names were chosen for consistency with multipoolAutoswap.
+There is no behavioral difference between the two when trading; the names were chosen for consistency with constantProduct AMM.
 When trading, use the keywords `In` and `Out` to specify the amount to be paid in and the amount to be received.